Residency Application & Interview Process

-Only applications submitted through the Electronic Residency Application Service (ERAS©) will be considered.
+Only applications submitted through the Electronic Residency Application Service (ERAS©) will be considered for the Pathology Residency Program at UT Southwestern Medical Center.
 The following documents should be submitted through ERAS for your application to be reviewed:

-- Curriculum vitae: one-page personal statement (Please include the specific track for which you are applying: AP/CP, AP-3, AP/NP, or CP-3)
+- Curriculum vitae: one-page personal statement (Please include the specific Pathology Residency Program Track for which you are applying: AP/CP, AP-3, AP/NP, or CP-3)

 - Medical school transcript